FeatureBaseDB/featurebase-docs/docs/sql-guide/functions/function-tanimoto.md

 ---
-title: TANIMOTO()
+title: TANIMOTO_COEFFICIENT()
 layout: default
 parent: Functions
 grand_parent: SQL guide
 ---
-# TANIMOTO() scalar function
+# TANIMOTO_COEFFICIENT() scalar function

-The TANIMOTO scalar function quantifies the degree of similarity between two sets of data in a specified table or view as a part of a SELECT statement.
+The TANIMOTO_COEFFICIENT scalar function quantifies the degree of similarity between two sets of data in a specified table or view as a part of a SELECT statement.

 <!-- QUERY - can JACCARD be substituted for TANIMOTO?-->